Office of Public and Indian Housing (PIH)

 - Access to free or low cost high-speed internet services, low cost mobile, tablet, and computer devices, and digital literacy training

-- Monthly webinars and newsletters with up-to-date program information and guidance
+- Monthly newsletters and annual training summits with up-to-date information and resources for program participants

 Who Can Receive Services from This Program